The Bankrate promise

 Latino and minority business grants

-Latino and minority business grants are another way to fund a business, and a local Hispanic chamber of commerce is one place to start.
+Latino and minority business grants are another way to fund a business, and a local Hispanic Chamber of Commerce is one place to start.
 For example, the Hispanic Chamber of Commerce of Metropolitan St. Louis showcases a list of grants on its website.
 Business owners can also research grants online using the following links:

 Dreams for the future

-Ramos never stops thinking about her someday-shop.
+Ramos never stops thinking about her someday shop.
 “That’s my dream and I’m going to keep working hard to get to that point.
 In my situation, I’m the breadwinner.
 I’m the only one who’s making money right now.
 I don’t have the luxury to concentrate on doing this full-time.”

+According to Vazquez, Latinos have more opportunities in business than ever before.
 Vazquez will tell anyone that the door to Point West is always open, and Vazquez herself can often be found greeting anyone who comes through the credit union’s entrance.
-“Even if you aren’t a citizen, you’re all welcome to come here,” she says.
+“Even if you aren’t a citizen, you’re all welcome to come here,” she said.